amit862/Python-Crash-Course/README.md

 # Python Crash Course
- This is crash course of python
+ This is crash course of python.